ruiined/makersbnb/README.md

 ### Minimum Viable Product
 Our MVP consisted of the first two user stories, namely being able to see a list of spaces and being able to view any one space in more detail.

-### Next Steps
-We will add the functionality to book a space, which will make use of the User class.
-The functionality for a user to sign up (and requirement when attempting to book a space) will also be added, along with signing in and out.

 ## Retrospective
 To be completed after the project.